cudy789/AMPL/docs/installation/configure.rst

       - Default value

     * - team_number - ``int``
       - The FRC team number.
-Used to connect AMPL to NetworkTables.
-If no number is supplied, AMPL will not attempt to connect to NetworkTables.
+Used to connect MAPLE to NetworkTables.
+If no number is supplied, MAPLE will not attempt to connect to NetworkTables.
       - N
       - ``-1``